neurodata/neurodata.io/content/guides/neuroglancer-pt-annotations.md

 ### Share

 To share these data, click the `⇧` icon in the top right navigation aria.
 This will change the URL field in the browser to a short one that can be easily copied and shared.
-The URL should be similar to this: <a href="https://viz.neurodata.io/?json_url=https://json.neurodata.io/v1?NGStateID=c-D79XYYWJngLw" target="_blank">https://viz.neurodata.io/?json_url=https://json.neurodata.io/v1?NGStateID=c-D79XYYWJngLw</a>
+The URL should be similar to this: <a href="https://viz.neurodata.io/?json_url=https://json.neurodata.io/v1?NGStateID=c-D79XYYWJngLw" target="_blank" rel="noopener">https://viz.neurodata.io/?json_url=https://json.neurodata.io/v1?NGStateID=c-D79XYYWJngLw</a>